The Wels catfish is O the largest freshwater fish in the world.

 - Rare attacks on humans have been reported, but no one has lost their life from this species.

-The wels catfish is characterized by an extremely long, scale-less body with flattened tail, wide mouth, an exceptionally long anal fin running along the stomach, and a kind of mottled gray or greenish brown skin (albino specimens have been reported as well).
+The Wels catfish is characterized by an extremely long, scale-less body with a flat tail, wide mouth, an exceptionally long anal fin running along the stomach, and a kind of mottled gray or greenish-brown skin (albino specimens have been reported as well).
 They have two long barbels (or “whiskers”) on the upper jaw and four shorter barbels on the lower jaw; these help the fish find their way in the water and search for food items in the sand.

 This fish sits near the top of the food chain.
 It feeds on a wide variety of different animals and in turn has few predators.
 Like many catfish, it sifts along the bottom of the water or ambushes prey in a sudden strike.